-- track of the current disc.
-If a selection has been playing for three seconds or more and you press

-, the CD changer will replay that selection from the beginning. - SEEK - Press be to seek forward to the next track of the current disc.
+- Press to seek to the previous track of the current disc.
+If a selection has been playing for three seconds or more and you press , the CD changer will replay that selection from the beginning. - Press > to seek forward to the next track of the current disc.
 After the last track has been completed, the first track of the current disc will automatically replay.